The file system

 expanduser(path::AbstractString) -> AbstractString

-See also: contractuser
+See also the description contractuser

 .